Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/09/covid-19-cases-at-ETH.md

 And is that where it happened?
 Timmel: We don’t know for sure, we can only speculate.
 But this case perfectly illustrates that no matter how strictly we adhere to our safety concept, we are still exposed to a certain level of danger - particularly in restaurants, bars and other places where people gather.
 I also think about the break areas at ETH.

-Mr Suter, what are the consequences of these cases of infection?
-Reto Suter: We didn’t hear about all the cases at the same time.
-When we got the first notification, we passed it on to the cantonal contact tracer, as we did with the later notifications.
-The cantonal medical officer then mandated preventive quarantine for all the participants from the canton of Zurich for which she is responsible.

-Was this a failure of the ETH safety concept?
-Suter: No, quite the opposite – the cantonal medical officer approved of the safety concept.
-Because it was thanks to our safety concept that we were able to provide the canton with the data required for all contacts.
-And that meant the preventive quarantine could be mandated quickly to prevent further infection as far as possible.

 What recommendations for ETH members do you derive from this case?
 Suter: We all have to be careful all the time.
 Not just at the workplace, not just in courses, but also when we’re eating and in our leisure time.
 We can’t always adhere to the minimum social distance.
 In cases of doubt, we recommend wearing a mask once too often rather than once too few.
 Regardless of whether masks are mandatory or not.
 Because, ultimately, the development over recent months shows that the more relaxed we get, the more case numbers rise.
 That doesn’t just apply to Zurich or Switzerland, but worldwide, as news reports indicate.

 Timmel: This concrete case also shows how important it is to collect contact data, whether in meetings or in restaurants.
 That’s the only way the tracers can act so swiftly.
 I also think it’s important that we inform people quickly when there’s a positive test result.
 Employees should tell their supervisors straight away, who can pass it on to the SSHE while complying with personal rights.
 Ideally, they would also inform colleagues in their team or group themselves.
 That helps prevent rumours when someone is ill or absent for a long period.
 Open communication also helps destigmatise the situation.
 We all know that no one “has themselves to blame” when they get infected.

-And who can students turn to?
-Timmel: Academic Services are the point of contact for students.
-Any student who receives a positive test should report it by email to .
-Academic Services will then pass the information on to us.

 How does SSHE proceed in the event of a positive case?
 Suter: When we receive notification that someone has tested positive, we gather information on the close contacts that the person had at ETH, as well as the safety concept, and pass it on to the cantonal contact tracer.
 But there are also cases when the cantonal emergency desk contacts us.
 Or the contact tracer approaches the affected person or their supervisor directly.
 There are numerous pathways in contact tracing, but ultimately SSHE is the ETH hub for information in all directions.